 And while it only takes patience to cope with a buffering video or to repeat our last sentence in a voice call, a lack of Wi-Fi reliability will not be tolerated by its new users: machines.
 In future manufacturing environments, Gbps communications between robots, sensors, and industrial machinery will demand reliability---with at least three (but sometimes many more) ‘nines’---in terms of both data delivery and maximum latency.
 Rest assured that these requirements will not get any looser for use cases involving humans.
 Many of us may not even want to think about undergoing robotic-assisted surgery with an unreliable Wi-Fi connection.
 But even just for holographic communications, a key building block of the upcoming Metaverse, excessive delays experienced by just 0.01\% of the packets could trigger nausea and user distress.
 As it takes up ever more challenging endeavors to fuel industrial automation, digital twinning, and tele-presence, next-generation Wi-Fi is bound to step out of its comfort zone and set reliability as its first priority~\cite{UHRProposedPAR,ResCor22}.

 In this paper, we embark on a journey towards 802.11bn Ultra High Reliability (UHR), the amendment that will form the basis of Wi-Fi\,8.
-After providing an overview of the nearly completed Wi-Fi\,7 standard, we present emerging applications that are driving a further Wi-Fi evolution.
-We then review the current activities in terms of standardization, certification, and spectrum allocation, and provide fresh updates from the newly formed UHR Study Group.
-As the research community shifts gears to target new use cases and requirements, we introduce the envisioned new features that Wi-Fi\,8 will bring about, along with their associated research challenges.
-Among these features, we highlight the multi-AP coordination framework as a game changer for Wi-Fi, boosting spectrum utilization efficiency and closing in on performance determinism.
-We also present novel results demonstrating how such disruptive enhancements could build upon 802.11be multi-link operation to maximize their impact, making Wi-Fi\,8---and its ultra-reliability ambitions---a reality.
+After presenting the emerging applications that are driving a further Wi-Fi evolution, we review the current activities in terms of standardization, certification, and spectrum allocation, and provide a digested summary of the main outcomes produced by the UHR Study Group.
+As the research community shifts gears to target new use cases and requirements, we introduce some of the new features that Wi-Fi\,8 may bring about, along with their associated research challenges.
+Among these features, we highlight the multi-AP coordination framework as a game-changer for Wi-Fi, boosting spectrum utilization efficiency and closing in on performance determinism.
+We also present novel results demonstrating how such disruptive enhancements could build upon 802.11be multi-link operation (MLO) to maximize their impact, bringing Wi-Fi\,8---and its ultra-reliability ambitions---one step closer.